 For example, using just this tool alone I brought my main websites loading time down from a whopping 13-16 seconds to 3-6 seconds!
 What what wrong?
 I found out that my site was still loading a few old plugins and that two or three other plugins where creating this huge delay!

 Though one tool is never good enough.
 Let’s look at some other available tools to get a nice average time and to make sure the load times are similar.
+Google Page Speed tool is another great one.

 This won’t give you a line by line profile, but it will give you load times from many sources.
 You can use this to compare times with what you observe and with what you received from Pingdom Tools!